brown4eva/RoboticsEngineeringProject_FinePositioning/README.md

 # Fine Positioning (Visual Servoing)

-This is our project for our course module Robotics Engineering.
+This project is for our course module Robotics Engineering.
-The project is subdivided into differents part each group is supposed to implement is own part and at the end communicate in order to make fully autonomous scenario.
+It is subdivided into different parts, each group is supposed to implement is own part and at the end make a fully autonomous scenario.

 The channel is at follows:
 1. Navigation